Unofficial Guide to New York Penn Station

 Via LIRR: Visit the ticket counter or a vending machine in the LIRR concourse to purchase tickets to Jamaica Station.
 Check the LIRR departures board to find a train stopping at Jamaica (most do).
 Speak with a ticket agent or conductor if you have any questions or concerns, and hold on to your LIRR ticket - you will need it to tranfer to the Airtrain.

-Via Subway: Take an uptown E train to the Sutphin Avenue station in Queens (which is located underground below Jamaica Station).
+Via Subway: Take an uptown E train to the Sutphin Boulevard station in Queens (which is located underground below Jamaica Station).
 Exit the subway station and follow signs for the Airtrain located upstairs (note: your subway fare does not include the cost of the Airtrain; you will be required to purchase an Airtrain ticket at the Airtrain boarding area).

 There is no direct train service to LaGuardia Airport, but taxis and shuttle buses are available.
 Travelers can also take an uptown E train to the Jackson Heights-Roosevelt Avenue (or LIRR to Woodside) and transfer to the Q70 bus to LaGuardia terminals B, C & D.